 The Environmental Effects of Plastic Waste

 From pens, to pee pads, to food containers, our fast-paced lives are facilitated by single use items made from plastic.
 While this has made things convenient for humans, it’s had a devastating effect on the planet.
 You’ve likely seen photos of plastic waste lining the beaches of what would otherwise be a tropical paradise.
 This is the direct and unfortunate result of decades of mass plastic consumption.
-Continue reading to learn more about what plastic waste is, how it’s become so prevalent, and some of its negative effects.
+Continue reading to learn more about what it is, how it’s become so prevalent, and some of the negative environmental effects of plastic waste.

 Photo by Brian Yurasits